What is Our World In Data?

 # The Team

-Current contributors to Our World In Data
+# Current Our World In Data team

 Since February 2016: Jaiden Mispy, a web developer with experience in the software industry, who is interested in using technology to improve academic work.
 In the past, Jaiden has helped build tools which assist researchers from various fields, particularly in genetics and quantum physics.
 Jaiden is developing the very heart of this web publication – our data storage and visualization tool owid-grapher.
 This tool is open source and free to use by everyone.
 Contact: [email protected]